Jamal Bakhshpour

-Jamal Bakhshpour (جمال بخشپور; 15 September 1944 in Tabriz, Iran – 21 June 2015 in Cologne, Germany) was a contemporary Iranian painter.
+Jamal Bakhshpour (جمال بخشپور; 15 September 1944 in Tabriz, Iran – 21 June 2015 in Cologne, Germany) was an Iranian contemporary painter.

 Life

 Bakhshpour graduated from Fine Arts Vocational School, Faculty Of Decorative Arts in Tehran in 1967.
 He was a student of Mohsen Vaziri-Moghaddam He lived and worked in Germany since 1984.

 Jamal Bakhshpour died in 2015 at the age of 70 in Cologne, Germany, after years of battling cancer.
 His grave is in the Melaten cemetery (area 18 (C)).